 CHEM 121 and 123 are general chemistry courses and bases for CHEM 233 and CHEM 205.
 CHEM 121 in particular is related to bonding, Lewis structures hybridization and resonance concepts among the others, so it is important to understand these concepts well in order to have a strong basis for CHEM 233.
 Chem 123 has two sections, first section is the physical chemistry and the second section is an introduction to organic chemistry (Lewis structures, resonance, acid/base, stereochemistry, SN1 and SN2 reactions).
 I tutored more than 50 students in CHEM 121 and CHEM 123 with very good results.
 My main focus for both courses is establish a strong foundation for students who later want to take CHEM 233 and 205 successfully.

-The above organic courses are designed for chemistry and biochemistry (only CHEM 203 and CHEM 213) major and cover all classic organic syllabubs of an undergraduate degree.
+The above organic courses are designed for chemistry and biochemistry (only CHEM 203, 213 and 313) major and cover all classic organic syllabubs of an undergraduate degree.
 I tutored more 25 students in these chemistry courses.
-The main point of study is to learn from basics in CHEM 203 and build up your knowledge as you go to higher level CHEM 213 and finally the advanced level CHEM 330.
+The main point of study is to learn from basics in CHEM 203 and build up your knowledge as you go to higher level CHEM 213 and finally the advanced level for CHEM 313.

 UBC CHEM 233: